j2-misc/AvernusWiki/content/3 - Session Notes/Session 15, 16 October 2024 - Lulu's Rapture.md

 Mekhi explained, somewhat unceremoniously, that they found and killed [[Haruman]], and that they found [[Jander]] but he was a [[Vampire]] (though that wasn't different).

 Lulu was on the verge of tears, entirely overwhelmed learning most of her friends turned super evil.
 Though she did offer to tell them where Olanthius and [[Lady Yael]] were.
-Olanthius was presumably still at [[the crypt]] to the southwest; Yael, [[the cyst]].
+Olanthius was presumably still at [[The Crypt of the Hellriders]] to the southwest; Yael, [[the cyst]].

 Olanthius and his soldiers supposedly built the crypt to seal themselves away as to not turn like [[Haruman]].
 Olanthius sent Lulu to see if she could find a way to get everyone out, but that was when she was captured by Mahadi.